 Take a look around your home.
 How is it designed?
 Where do you place your belongings?
 Is there a pattern of conventionality throughout the home?
 Meaning everything in each room only contains objects acceptable for that location (e.g. pots/pans/dishes only in the kitchen; all toiletries, hair and makeup only in the bathroom; coats only in the coat closet, etc.).

-The exciting news is that you can fight against the decorating norms and choose to organize your home specifically for you.
+The exciting news is that you can fight against the decorating norms and choose to organize your home specifically for you and develop better home organization habits across the board.
 If you always do your hair in the kitchen while you’re making breakfast, designate a kitchen drawer for the brush, straightener, hair ties, etc. If you leave your shoes all over the house and you’re constantly searching for the missing half, buy a shoe organizer and place it by the door where you enter.
 If you hate separating laundry, buy a two sided hamper (or three or four), so you separate as you discard the dirty clothes (lights, darks, dry-clean, delicates, etc.).
 Then keep the hamper where you most often change clothes (even if it’s near the entryway!).
 If you keep paying bills late (and still receive a hard copy via mail), add a clip to the wall near your launch pad (discover how to create a launch pad here!), and organize the bills in order of due date (write the due date on the outside of the envelope in RED).
 This way, you’ll see the upcoming due date each time you drop off your keys or purse at the launch pad.

 So, how do you organize for you?
 By following 3 quick and easy steps, you’ll soon discover a new fluidness in your daily routine and wonder how you ever survived prior to organizing for yourself.

 Tips for Home Organization Habits

 Step 1: Spend a day, a week, or even 20 minutes, studying your daily habits to discover what you do in each room and what you may need.